 Opportunities for Action

 The world of work is changing.
 Now is a chance to shape it.
 “Hybrid” is a commonly used word, but it does not have a commonly agreed meaning.
 It is a placeholder for our wish of a better blend that has not yet been found.
 But a blend of what?
 Office and home?
 Your power and my power?
 Space for work and space for life?

-Look at these landscapes from your own perspective.
+Look at the landscapes above from your own perspective.
 Share the things you see with the people you work alongside.
-Widen the conversation beyond “What are our remote-working policies?” and bring these other dimensions into play.
+Widen the conversation beyond “What is our remote-working policy?” and bring these other dimensions into play.

 Get to know the fundamental assumptions of organizational design – and challenge them.
 One way would be to pick up a seminal text from the field and talk about Page 1.
 Here’s Henry Mintzberg’s The Structuring of Organizations (1979):